The negotiating power of a great brand: Apple

-It is this level of brand that has allowed Apple to unveil its new subscription service that will effectively entitle Apple to 30% of all subscription services purchased through iTunes.
+It is this level of a great brand that has allowed Apple to unveil its new subscription service that will effectively entitle Apple to 30% of all subscription services purchased through iTunes.

 When I first read about this service and the 30% fee Apple would be taking, I could not help but visualize a mob-like scenario in which a helpless shop owner is pulled into a back room filled with large seedy individuals who would have a quick “chat” with the owner about what the boss’s cut would be.
 The owner inevitably emerges with a black eye, a limp and the raw end of the deal.

 Companies continually push for best practices in the hopes that efficiencies can be created.
-What is most often overlooked is that the emotional intensity the brand has with a consumer always supersedes the rational.
+What is most often overlooked is that the emotional intensity a great brand has with a consumer always supersedes the rational.
 That’s what Apple understands and everybody else is just playing catch up.

 Or finding themselves in the back room.